davidjbuchanan/MS3-lockdown/README.md

 #### Color Scheme

-In keeping with the overall *sweet* theme, I have opted for a bright and colorful color scheme.
-These standard [Materialize Colors](https://materializecss.com/color.html) work quite well for my project.
+In keeping with the overall *simple/clean* theme, I have opted for a muted color scheme.

 - ![#089191](https://placehold.it/15/089191/089191) `#089191` **dark cyan** - navbar, footer and button background
 - ![#ffffff](https://placehold.it/15/ffffff/ffffff) `#ffffff` **white** - text colour